Jaylon27/Employee-Onboarding-System/README.md

 Once the users are created and assigned to groups, you can verify their membership using Azure CLI commands.
 Below are examples of queries and their corresponding results.

 ##### Query Groups
-To list the groups in Azure AD that match specific keywords like `Information Technology` or `Human Resources`, use the following commands:
+To list the groups in Microsoft Entra ID that match specific keywords like `Information Technology` or `Human Resources`, use the following commands:

 ```bash
 az ad group list --query "[?contains(displayName, 'Information Technology')].{ name: displayName }" --output tsv